 How are requests match to a rule?¶

-The incoming request parts match up directly to incoming URL parts.
+Most of the Matchable database fields are present as distinct parts of the update URL.
 For example, most update requests will send a URL in the following format

 The following logic is used to figure out which rule a request matches, and how to respond: